Depade Side Effects

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by naltrexone (the active ingredient contained in Depade).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, naltrexone (the active ingredient contained in Depade) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking naltrexone:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking naltrexone:Less common

 - Skin rash

 - blurred vision, aching, burning, or swollen eyes

 - discomfort while urinating or frequent urination

 - hallucinations or seeing, hearing, or feeling things that are not there